pawanmsr/husband-c-ry/README.md

-# Husband-ry
+# Husband(c)ry

-Husband(ry) for Men: Groom Yourself to be in your Gal's Good Books.
+Husband(c)ry for Men: Groom Yourself to be in your Gal's Good Books.

+## Overview

-Fun Project (with Satire) inspired by trends from early 2020s.
+Fun project (with satire) inspired by trends from early 2020s.

+Meant to educate myself on social movements - this project is not maintained and free to use - it will be deleted or archived once at least 20% of all dependencies become outdated or begin throwing depreciation warnings.

 ## Motivation

-Understanding and **learning** cross-platform programming, and multi-platform application development with focus on interface.
+Understanding, **learning** and experimenting with cross-platform programming, and multi-platform application development with focus on interface.

 ## Advertisement

-> *Are you a confused boyfriend or husband?*
+> *Are you a confused husband (or boyfriend)?*
-> *Are you afraid of silent **treatment/lay off** by your lady?*
+> *Are you afraid of silent treatment (or silent lay off) by your lady?*
-> *Are you worried that your girlfriend or wife might ditch you?*
+> *Are you worried that your wife (or girlfriend) might ditch you?*
 > *Are you worried about the guy she told you not to worry about?*

 Worry NO MORE.
-Influenced by Influencers and Assisted by AI and Blockchain - Husband(ry) helps you tune yourself to the Job Description **she** has in mind for you.
+Influenced by Influencers and Assisted by AI and Blockchain - Husband(c)ry helps you tune yourself to the job description **SHE** has in mind for you.

-> Avoid getting [AXE](https://youtu.be/ZC6faGD0Ow4)D. Try Husband(ry).
+> Avoid getting [AXE](https://youtu.be/ZC6faGD0Ow4)D. Hire Husband(c)ry.

 ## Design